Skip Ribbon Commands

 Going Home

 Eligible patients are strongly encouraged to use Drop and Go to cut down on time spent in the clinic.
-Payment can be made online and medications are delivered at no additional costs.
+Payment can be made online and medication delivery can be arranged.
+Find out more about Drop and Go here.

 1. What payment modes can I use at the clinic?